 Generally, I keep the rice on the plain side so that it doesn't overwhelm the pork's flavor.
 This Kurdish rice pilaf is a recipe that compliments them particularly well!
 However, you could swap the rice for this artisan bread, which would do an excellent job of mopping up the honey glaze at the end.

-As for the sugar snap peas, one of the best things about these baked honey pork chops is the drippings left behind.
+As for the sugar snap peas, one of the best things about these baked pork chops with honey glaze is the drippings left behind.
 So, if you're anything like me, you'll give those peas a delicious, flavorful bath!

 As for veggies, these simple asparagus and peas with warm lemon vinaigrette bring a beautiful light and citrus flavor to the meal, which helps stop it from feeling too heavy and rich.
 This quick and easy Asian zucchini salad could also be perfect with this pork as it'll complement both the richness and Asian flavors in the honey glaze.